KryvavyiPotii/drone-network-proto/README.md

 # drone-network

-A trait that aims to model a network of drones.
+A crate that aims to model a network of drones.

 ## Render legend